Nezreka/Museck/README.md

 **Search** - Find tracks, albums, or artists.
 Tap to play.

-**Playlists** - Lists your Plex playlists.
+**Playlists** - Lists your playlists.
 Tap to play.

 **Queue** - View and manage the full playback queue.

 ## Limitations

 - Seeking is not supported
-- Requires local network access to Plex server
+- Requires local network access to your media server
 - Remote access requires manual server URL configuration
+- Navidrome/Subsonic servers do not support auto-detection

 ## License